Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Introduction

-Given the improvement in sensitivity by a factor of 10 in the intermediate frequency range, as compared to 2G detectors, ET will be able to detect systems such as BBH and neutron star - black hole (NSBH) binaries of total mass in the range of $20 - 100\; M_{\odot}$, up to redshift $z\sim 20$; high mass BHs with masses of the order $10^3 \; M_{\odot}$ up to $z \sim (1-5)$; BNS binaries of total masses $\sim 3 \; M_{\odot}$ up to $z \sim (2-3)$ \cite{Sathyaprakash:2019nnu, 2020JCAP...03..050M}.
+Given the improvement in sensitivity by a factor of 10 in the intermediate frequency range, and several orders of magnitude improvement in the low-frequency band, as compared to 2G detectors, ET will be able to detect systems such as BBH and neutron star - black hole (NSBH) binaries of total mass in the range of $20 - 100\; M_{\odot}$, up to redshift $z\sim 20$; high mass BHs with masses of the order $10^3 \; M_{\odot}$ up to $z \sim (1-5)$; BNS binaries of total masses $\sim 3 \; M_{\odot}$ up to $z \sim (2-3)$ \cite{Sathyaprakash:2019nnu, 2020JCAP...03..050M}.
 The detection rate will also be greatly improved as compared to the current and advanced 2G detectors.
 The expected detection rates based on the ET-D \cite{2011CQGra..28i4013H} design sensitivity are $\sim 10^5 - 10^6$ BBH detections and $\sim 7 \times 10^4$ BNS detections in one year \cite{2012PhRvD..86l2001R,2014PhRvD..89h4046R, 2019JCAP...08..015B}.
-In the low frequency band, the improvement in the sensitivity will be much larger.